bhandras/llformat/docs/EXPRESSION_LAYOUT.md

 ## Major Expression Families

 This section documents the current layout intent for the most important expression kinds.
-These behaviors are typically enabled under `RuleProfile` `modern`/`next` via the style toggles:
+These behaviors are controlled via the style toggles:

 - `DSLExprLogicalStyle`
 - `DSLExprArithmeticStyle`